datasciencecampus/chrono_lens/cloud/vm/README_RScripts.md

 This script is in charge of downloading data from BigQuery, tidying and imputing the data and outputting QA files.
 Each location is processed separately and will be stored in separate `.Rda` files, e.g. `TfL-images.Rda`.
 The CSV file `list_of_location_datasets.csv` will list the location names of datasets currently being processed weekly and their corresponding latest date in each dataset.
-This file isused so the R script knows which locations to download and process for the weekly query.
+This file is used so the R script knows which locations to download and process for the weekly query.
 The CSV file `Traffic_cameras_locations_and_start_dates.csv` lists the locations present in BigQuery and their corresponding start dates.
 This file is used so the R script knows when a new location is added to BigQuery and when